WSP-LAB/hearmeout/Detector/README.md

 ```

 # Config the Android framework build
-There are two options to make AOSP using permissive mode, you can choose one of the two options to proceed.
-We highly recommend to use option 1.
+There are two options to make AOSP using the permissive mode, you can choose one of the two options to proceed.
+We highly recommend using option 1.

 1. Option 1 - User permissive mode for SElinux
 - We explain based on Android 8.1 Pixel 2 device.
 If you are using a different environment, use option 2.